Program Coordinator: Bill Akers, Jr., MS, NRP, Program Director, 276-964-7729, bill email@example.com

-Length: Five Semesters
+Length: Five semesters

 Offered in cooperation with Southwest Virginia Community College.
 Degree awarded by Virginia Highlands Community College.

-Purpose: The purpose of this curriculum is to produce competent entry-level Emergency Medical Technician-Paramedics (EMT-P) who can service the community with advanced life support care via the Emergency Medical Services (EMS) infrastructure.
+Purpose: The purpose of this curriculum is to produce competent entry-level Emergency Medical Technician-Paramedics (EMT-P) who can service the community with advance life support care via the Emergency Medical Services (EMS) infrastructure.
 Upon completion of the program, students will be eligible for National Registry testing and certification in the Commonwealth of Virginia.
 Employment opportunities for Paramedics are available with ambulance; fire and rescue services; hospitals; local, state and federal government agencies; and humanitarian relief organizations.

-At the completion of the program the graduate will be able to demonstrate:
+Program Goals: At the completion of the program the graduate will be able to demonstrate:

-1. The ability to comprehend, apply, and evaluate the clinical information relative to his role as an entry- level paramedic;
+1. The Ability to comprehend, apply, and evaluate the clinical information relative to his role as an entry-level paramedic;

 2. Technical proficiency in all skills necessary to fulfill the role of an entry-level paramedic; and

 3. Personal behaviors consistent with professional and employer expectations for the entry-level paramedic.

 Accreditation: This program is accredited nationally by the Committee on Accreditation of Allied Health Educational Programs, (CAAHEP).

 Admission Requirements: Prior to the starting program courses, the applicant must: